CPSECapstone/BiggestPig/README.md

 ## Dependencies

-All CloudHaven requires is the most up to date version of Node and all other dependencies can be installed simply with 'npm install'
+All CloudHaven requires is the most up to date version of Node and all other dependencies can be installed simply with `npm install`

 ## Relevant Links